nhsconnect/ITK-FHIR-Outpatient-Letter/pages/explore/explore_examination_findings.md

 {% include custom/section.warnbanner.html %}

 ## Examination Findings Section Content##
 The Examination findings  section carries about the examination and any findings.
-Elements should be formatted as sub headings in any HTML sent.
+Elements should be formatted as subheadings in any HTML sent.

 <table style="width:100%;max-width: 100%;">
 	<thead>